-Cabbage is a versatile and nutritious vegetable that can be enjoyed in various dishes, making it a must-have in your home garden.
+Cabbage is a versatile and nutritious vegetable enjoyed in various dishes, making it a must-have in your home garden.
 If you’re curious about how to grow cabbage, this comprehensive guide will walk you through the entire process, from planting the seeds to harvesting the heads.

 1. Cabbage: An Overview

 Before diving into the details of how to grow cabbage, it’s essential to understand the characteristics of this nutritious vegetable.
-Cabbage (Brassica oleracea) is a cool-season crop that belongs to the same family as broccoli, cauliflower, and kale.
+Cabbage (Brassica oleracea) is a cool-season crop from the same family as broccoli, cauliflower, and kale.
 There are various types of cabbage, such as green, red, and Savoy, each with its unique taste and texture.
-Cabbage is a biennial plant, but it’s usually grown as an annual for its edible leaves, which form a compact head.
+Cabbage is a biennial plant, but it’s usually grown annually for its edible leaves, which form a compact head.

 Common Cabbage Varieties